Keto fat bombs have never tasted so good! These delicious, blackberry fat bombs are bursting with flavor and are incrediably easy to make.

 Freeze for at least 1 hour or until firm.
 Because these Keto fat bombs are made with cream cheese, they will need to be stored chilled.
 Keep them in the fridge or you can even keep them in the freezer.
 When you're ready for one, just take it out and set it in the fridge until slightly thawed.

-There are a little over 3 net carbs in a 1/2 cup serving of blackberries!
+There are a little over 3 net carbs in a ½ cup serving of blackberries!
+That's a lot less than most fruit!

 Are Blackberries Okay on Keto?